 How to Make Baked Gnocchi Casserole

-Full details on how to make this gnocchi casserole is in the recipe card below, but here are the basics –
+Full details on how to make this gnocchi casserole are in the recipe card below, but here are the basics:

 - Cook some onion in a little olive oil under tender.